Run (Awolnation album)

 Run is the second studio album by American rock band Awolnation.
-It was released on March 17, 2015, through Red Bull Records.
-It was the band's first studio album in four years, following up Megalithic Symphony (2011).
+It was released on March 17, 2015 through Red Bull Records.
+It was the band's first studio album in four years, succeeding Megalithic Symphony (2011).

 Work on the album was primarily done by band front man Aaron Bruno.
 He played the majority of instruments on the album and served as the sole producer and songwriter.
 Throughout 2013 and 2014, Bruno recorded the album between Dragonfly Creek Recording in Malibu, California and Red Bull Studios in Los Angeles.

 The album was first announced on January 25, 2015.
 On the same day, "Hollow Moon (Bad Wolf)" was released as the lead single.
 The title track was later released on March 5 as the second single.
 Following the album's release, five other singles were released; "Windows", "I Am", "KOOKSEVERYWHERE!!!", "Woman Woman", and "Lie Love Live Love".

+On June 27, 2025, the band re-released the album for its 10th anniversary with six new tracks.

 Background

 In an interview with MTV News on May 11, 2012, Awolnation front man Aaron Bruno commented on the follow-up to Megalithic Symphony, saying "I think the next record will be a little more raw, and a little more aggro, and a little stranger, but still have the nursery-rhyme feel of melody, because that's the only way I know how to write.
 I've always been the underdog my whole life, and the guys in my band, we all came up in the same situation, so this success is totally new and foreign for us, so I want to maintain the hunger of being the underdog and never feel complacent with the success and always want to reach more ears.
 Not necessarily to make money, but because I feel the music's important."
 Red Bull Records announced that the new album would be released in 2014 but this did not happen.
 A new song entitled "KOOKSEVERYWHERE!!!" was played at the Rock am Ring festival.
 Aaron worked on new material from mid-2013 until the end of 2014.
 After months of touring, Aaron announced in an interview at Voodoo Music Experience 2014 that the new album would be released mid-March 2015.
-After various weeks of teasing new material on the official Facebook page of the band, they officially released the first single from Run, "Hollow Moon (Bad Wolf)."
+After various weeks of teasing new material on the official Facebook page of the band, they officially released the first single from Run, "Hollow Moon (Bad Wolf)".
 The album is also the first to feature Isaac Carpenter on drums, replacing former drummer, Hayden Scott.